Slow Cooker Hearty Chili

 -

-Dice the onion and red bell pepper, and mince the garlic so everything is ready to go before the beef hits the heat.
+Dice the onion and red bell pepper, and mince the garlic so everything cooks evenly and melts into the sauce.

 -